 HAYFORD, J W, Ed.
 The Hayford Bible Handbook.
 1995.
 Nashville: Thomas Nelson.

-Do you have any insights or responses to share about lessons from Ezekiel?
+Do you have any insights or responses to share about lessons from the Prophet Ezekiel?
 I would love to hear from you.
 Leave a comment on the comments box.
 If the comments box is not visible, click on this link and scroll down.

 © Helen Calder Enliven Blog – Prophetic Teaching